metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The start line of the actual range covered by the breakpoint.
 	Line int `json:"line,omitempty"`

+	// An optional start column of the actual range covered by the breakpoint.
+	Column int `json:"column,omitempty"`

+	// An optional end line of the actual range covered by the breakpoint.
+	EndLine int `json:"endLine,omitempty"`

+	// An optional end column of the actual range covered by the breakpoint.
+If no end line is given, then the end column is assumed to be in the start line.
+	EndColumn int `json:"endColumn,omitempty"`

+	// An optional unique identifier for the breakpoint.
+	Id int `json:"id,omitempty"`
 } // struct Breakpoint

 ```